Slevinski/signwriting_2010_fonts/README.md

 SignWriting 2010 is a typeface for written sign languages which makes the entire [International SignWriting Alphabet 2010 symbol set][19] available in a TrueType font with OpenType features.

+The SignWriting 2010 Fonts are built with the [SignWriting 2010 Tools][30].

 Fonts
 -------
 The SignWriting 2010 Fonts are fully functional but not production ready.